dpsmith/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 driver relies heavily on kernel interfaces not available in the compressed kernel, it was not possible to reuse the mainline TPM driver.
-This resulted in the decision to move the extension operations to the Secure Launch module in the mainline kernel where the TPM driver would be available.
+This resulted in the decision to move the extension operations to the Secure Launch module in the mainline kernel, where the TPM driver would be available.

 Basic Boot Flow
 ===============

-Outlined here is summary of the boot flow for Secure Launch.
+Outlined here is a summary of the boot flow for Secure Launch.
 A more detailed review of Secure Launch process can be found in the Secure Launch Specification, a link is located in the `Resources`_ section.

 Pre-launch: *Phase where the environment is prepared and configured to initiate the secure launch by the boot chain.*

  - The SLRT is initialized and dl_stub is placed in memory.
  - Load the kernel, initrd and ACM [2]_ into memory.
- - Setup the TXT heap and page tables describing the MLE [1]_ per the specification.
+ - Set up the TXT heap and page tables describing the MLE [1]_ per the specification.
  - If non-UEFI platform, dl_stub is called.
  - If UEFI platforms, SLRT registered with UEFI and efi-stub called.